lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

    :width: 400
    :align: center

-Let's click on Jupyter Notebook.

 .. note::
+   There are two check options under the app icons.
+Check each item and open the app to reflect the following features:

+   * Open app to public: Open the app to the public.
+Basically, web services such as Terminal and Jupyter Notebook services here are not accessible by other users, even if the user knows the service URL, since they are considered unauthenticated.
+However, if you check this item anyone who knows the URL (and port number) of the service can access and use it.
+Of course, the user must have a network path to access the service.
-   Try preferred port: When the web service is opened, a specific port is assigned from the port pool created in advance by Backend.AI.
+   * Try preferred port: When the web service is opened, a specific port is assigned from the port pool created in advance by Backend.AI.
 Users can use the service only when they connect to the port along with the IP address or domain name.
 If you check this item and enter the port number, the entered port number will be tried.
 However, there is no guarantee that the desired port will always be assigned.
-   The port may not exist at all in the port pool, or another service may already be using the port.In this case, the port number is randomly assigned.
+The port may not exist at all in the port pool, or another service may already be using the port.
+In this case, the port number is randomly assigned.

-   Do not open the app by checking this option unless you have a clear usage purpose and know what it means.
+  Depending on the system configuration, these options may not appear.

+Let's click on Jupyter Notebook.

 .. image:: jupyter_app.png